-Scientists can easily determine if a gecko is diurnal or nocturnal by looking at the gecko’s pupils.
+11. Scientists can easily determine if a gecko is diurnal or nocturnal by looking at the gecko’s pupils.

-If you flash light through one of the gecko’s ears, the light will continue out through the other ear.
+If you flashlight through one of the gecko’s ears, the light will continue out through the other ear.

-Some species shed their skin as frequently as every two weeks.
+Some species shed their skin as frequently as every 2 weeks.

-Female geckos can be pregnant for years before laying her eggs.
+A female gecko can be pregnant for years before laying her eggs.

 Female geckos almost always lay their eggs inside leaves or bark.